-- U650.1.1 All FIS-homologated trails are automatically accepted as meeting national course approval standards. - U650.1.2 Courses for night competitions
+- U650.1.1 All FIS-homologated trails are automatically accepted as meeting national course approval standards. - U650.1.2 A new inspection of an existing course (FIS or National) voids the previous homologation of an existing course.

+U650.1.3 Courses for night competitions